 1. Hire Native Voiceover Translation Talent

-A nuanced approach is crucial when hiring native-speaking voice talent, as subtle differences in dialect and pronunciation can mess up the best-laid audio plans.
+A nuanced approach is crucial when hiring native-speaking voice talent.
+Subtle differences in dialect and pronunciation can mess up the best-laid audio plans.

-Having access to native speakers able to demonstrate command over the subject matter (and appropriate dialect) is also a must when selecting voiceover translation services for marketing or business translations that rely on audio content to get a message across.
+Native speakers able to demonstrate command over the subject matter (and appropriate dialect) are a must.
+This is especially true for marketing that relies on audio content to get a message across.

 For example, if you use a Mandarin voiceover artist from Taiwan for a project in Northern China, the Taiwanese accent might put people off.
 Same goes for a native speaker of Argentine Spanish contracted for Spanish voiceover work in Spain.